 - The weather in May is changeable.
 Whilst temperatures are warmer, cold snaps are likely and therefore some ger camps remain closed.
 On the other hand, tourists are fewer meaning train and plane tickets are more readily available.

-- The tourist season is in full swing and you can expect to meet plenty of fellow visitors.
-There’ll be plenty of choices in terms of accommodation but this, and tickets for planes and trains, should be booked in advance.
+- The tourist season is in full swing, and you can expect to meet plenty of fellow visitors.
+There’ll be a good deal of choice in terms of accommodation but this, and tickets for planes and trains, should be booked in advance.
 Prices will also increase.

 - Another month of great weather, although in the last week or so, things will become cooler and rainfall will increase, especially in the capital.
 This the final month of lush, green scenery as autumn is just around the corner.